Travis d'Arnaud Preview, Player Props: Braves vs. Cardinals

 - d'Arnaud is batting .243 with 11 doubles, 10 home runs and 17 walks.

-- Looking at the 58 games he has played this season, he's went deep in nine of them (15.5%), and in 4.3% of his trips to the plate.
+- He has hit a long ball in nine games this year (15.5%), leaving the park in 4.3% of his chances at the plate.

 - d'Arnaud has driven in a run in 22 games this year (37.9%), including nine games with more than one RBI (15.5%).
 He has also driven in three or more of his team's runs in two contests.